lmullen/lincolnmullen.com/source/_posts/2015-02-11-an-r-client-for-the-internet-archive-api.markdown

 {% img right /figures/internet-archive/internet-archive-logo.png "Internet Archive Logo" %}

 In support of some of my research projects, I created a simple R package to access the [Internet Archive's](https://archive.org/) API.
-The package is intended to search for items, to their metadata in a usable form, and to download the files associated with the items.
+The package is intended to search for items, to retrieve their metadata in a usable form, and to download the files associated with the items.
 The package, called `internetarchive`, is [available on GitHub](https://github.com/lmullen/internetarchive).
 The README and the [vignette](http://lincolnmullen.com/research/internetarchive/) have a full explanation, but here is a brief overview.

 First, you can do keyword searches: